Learn how fixed rate mortgages work, the pros & cons, today’s best fixed mortgage rates, and how long to fix for.

 Most fixed rate mortgages allow overpayments of up to 10% of the outstanding mortgage balance each year.
 However, some lenders allow you to overpay more.
 But not all mortgages have this feature.
 It’s important to find out what your lender allows because if you overpay by more than the annual limit you may need to pay an early repayment charge.

 Not sure what some of the terms mean?
-Here’s a quick guide to the most common mortgage phrases you’ll come across when comparing the best fixed rate mortgage deals.
+Here’s a quick guide to the most common mortgage phrases you’ll come across when comparing the best fixed rate mortgage deals for you.

 | Term | What it is |